dfelinto/blender-manual/manual/render/output/audio/speaker.rst

 and the main axis of it facing in the same direction as the speaker.
 There are two cones an inner and an outer cone.
 The angles represent their opening angles, so 360° mean the cone is fully open and there is no directionality anymore.
-Inside the inner cone the volume is 100% (1.0), outside the outer cone the volume is, whatever one sets for the outer cone volume and the volume between those two cones, linearly interpolated between this two volumes.
+Inside the inner cone the volume is full (1.0), outside the outer cone the volume is, whatever one sets for the outer cone volume and the volume between those two cones, linearly interpolated between this two volumes.